AshridgeTechnologies/elemento/design/Data store authorization.md

 - Partial view of the datastore synced to each client
 - Immediate updates to clients after a change on the server
 - Prevent direct updates from clients
+- Each TinyBaseDataStore can have its own rules

 Forces
 ------